iiasa/ssp2024_amended/README.md

 Thoughts: I think this might be an acceptable middle-of-the-road option, where we (a) follow the general OECD growth trajectory of the region, and (b) incorporate recent evidence on recent challenges [having the same starting point as IIASA] for 2025 numbers; e.g. Venezuela in 2025 has GDP|PPP of 6k/cap.

+4. Use IIASA starting point data and apply regional (R10) growth rates.

+Thoughts: Very simple method, which is a advantage.
+But does not capture any country-level dynamics relative to the region - which would probably be a nice-to-have for the countries that are missing.

 Folder structure:
 * R: scripts
 * input: data inputs (SSP releases)